Meet the women at McDonald Carano who are making a difference for our firm, our clients and our communities.

 - Sallie Armstrong, Partner − Bankruptcy, Insolvency & Financial Restructuring; Commercial & Complex Litigation

-- Kelci Binau, Associate − Business Entities & Transactions; Gaming & Administrative Law; Real Estate; Trust & Estates
+- Kelci Binau, Associate − Business Entities & Transactions; Gaming & Administrative Law; Trust & Estates

 - Shannon Carr − Director of Business Continuity and Las Vegas Office Administrator